 Elasticsearch architecture by layers

-The diagram below shows a baseline Elasticsearch setup in a product system: a dedicated search layer, indexing pipeline, and a cluster with primary and replica shards.
+The diagram shows a baseline Elasticsearch setup in a product system: a dedicated search layer, an indexing pipeline, and a cluster with primary and replica shards.
+The arrows mark where data is duplicated and where results start to lag behind.

 system view